-Repeatedly in scientific researches all over the world, contents in tea have been found to possess potent effects against various health problems.
+Repeatedly in scientific researches all over the world, contents in tea have been found to possess potent effects against various health issues.
 EGCG, one of the most studied of the group of tea polyphenols that is called tea catechins, is still being intensively studied for its effect in the prevention and cure of major life threatening diseases such as circulatory problems and cancers.

 Recent isolated studies of theanine and various other substances in tea and their synergic effects in human health are just opening the door to the understanding of one of Nature’s most precious, and yet most taken for granted, gift to humanity.

 Health benefits of tea (1)

 Globally, more and more medical professionals and leading health scientists choose tea as their own personal daily beverage.

 In China, where the habit of tea drinking began milleniums ago, tea has been revered as an essential health contributor.
 So much so that some people are paying tens of thousands for a kilo of rarer quality selection.
 On the other hand, there are also those who have taken tea so much for granted that they do not think much of it.
 It is until recent decades when substances in the Camellia sinenesis product have been isolated and studied that the push for better scientific understanding of this ancient beverage has become a trend.

 Thanks to these recent efforts, the health benefits of tea reveal themselves more clearly.
 These are the potential health benefits of tea according to reports published in reputable scientific and health journals(2):

 - Fighting against cardiovascular diseases

 - Stronger immune system